woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 ## Steps

-Every step of your workflow executes arbitrary commands inside a specified container.
+Every step of your workflow executes commands inside a specified container.
 The defined commands are executed serially.
-The associated commit of a current workflow run is checked out with git to a workspace which is mounted to every step of the workflow as the working directory.
+The associated commit is checked out with git to a workspace which is mounted to every step of the workflow as the working directory.

 ```diff
  steps: